Franz-Josef-Danner/tracking/README.md

 Each visited frame is remembered.
 If the playhead revisits one of these frames the value of **Marker Count Plus** increases by 10, widening the expected range for new markers.
 Landing on a new frame decreases the value by 10 again, but never below its original starting value.
+The "Marker Count Plus" value is clamped to a maximum of 300.

 This project is released under the MIT License.
 See the `LICENSE` file for details.